ni/nimi-python/docs/nirfsg/class.rst

             :type signal_identifier: str
-            :type signal_identifier: str
             :param output_terminal:

                 Specifies the terminal where the signal is exported.
 You can choose not to export any signal.
-For the PXIe-5841 with PXIe-5655, the signal is exported to the terminal on the PXIe-5841. **Possible Values** :
-                Specifies the terminal where the signal is exported.
-You can choose not to export any signal.
-For the PXIe-5841 with PXIe-5655, the signal is exported to the terminal on the PXIe-5841. **Possible Values** :
+For the PXIe-5841 with PXIe-5655, the signal is exported to the terminal on the PXIe-5841.

+                 **Possible Values** :

                 +----------------+--------------------------------------------------------------------------------------------+
                 | Possible Value | Description                                                                                |